rainb00w/dragons-app/README.md

 Before start, you should install all dependencies :
 `npm install`

-In the project directory, you can run all standart Create React App coomands :
+In the project directory, you can run all standard Create React App commands :

 `npm start`